 Fevers without any other apparent underlying illness can be especially common in young children.

-In a study of 75 children with a fever but no other signs of bacterial infection, the results of which appeared in the journal Pediatrics, an estimated 76 percent had one or more viruses in their system.
+In a study of 75 children with a fever but no other signs of bacterial infection, the results of which appeared in the journal

 The most common viruses present were the adenovirus, human herpesvirus 6, enterovirus, and parechovirus.
 The paper estimated that less than 1 percent of fever-related illnesses with no appearance of a clear source in children under 3 were due to bacterial infections.